7 Skills That Look Amazing On A Resume

 The tech sector seems to grow exponentially every year.
 More and more companies of all sizes are opening up, so young workers can take advantage of the opportunities!
 However, these types of jobs require a particular skill set.
 To open up a world of possibilities for yourself, become “fluent” in a coding language or two!

-Knowing HTML, Python, or JavaScript isn’t just for IT jobs, either.
-If your job involves any sort of online communication, digital marketing, blogging, or social media, knowing how to code can give you a leg up.
+Knowing HTML, Python, or JavaScript isn’t just for IT jobs.
+Knowing how to code can give you a leg up if your job involves online communication, digital marketing, blogging, or social media.
 It is even fun to understand as a hobby or side hustle.

 4. Teamwork

-Though not many job postings will list this as one of their important resume skills, add it to yours anyway.
-If you get an interview and they don’t ask you specifically about your teamwork skills, bring them up whenever you can!
+Though not many job postings list this as one of their essential resume skills, add it to yours anyway.
+If you get an interview and they don’t ask you specifically about your teamwork skills, bring them up whenever possible!
 Describing situations in which you had to work with different sizes of groups and various types of people proves you’re flexible.

 One word of warning:

-Working well with others is positive asset employers love.
+Working well with others is an optimistic asset employers love.
 Make sure you show you can also work equally well alone, though.
 Constantly needing team members to thrive at work could indicate that you aren’t independent enough.

 5. Fast and Accurate Typing

-Even if you are just applying for a regular old office job, knowing how to type properly is crucial.
+Even if you are applying for a regular old office job, knowing how to type correctly is crucial.
 After all, the slower you type, the less work you can get done.
-Accuracy is also key since no boss wants to spend all of her time correcting your typos.
+Accuracy is also crucial since no boss wants to spend all her time correcting your typos.

 6. Multitasking